Preconditioned Score-based Generative Models: Theoretical analysis

 where the differential operator

 since $S$ is skew-symmetric.
 Therefore, the term $\bigtriangledown_{\mathbf{x}}\cdot (S\bigtriangledown_{\mathbf{x}}p_{\mathbf{x}^{\ast}})=0$.
 Then, the steady-state solution of Eq.~\eqref{eq: Langevin_steady}, \ie, $p_{\mathbf{x}^{\ast}}$, also satisfies the steady-state equation of Eq.~\eqref{eq: Langevin_M}.
-As a result, the theorem is proved. \end{proof} Thm.~\ref{thm: unchange} provides a wide manipulative space for us to design the preconditioning operator $M$ and $S$ while preserving the steady-state distribution of $\mathbf{x}_T$ in the Langevin dynamics simultaneously.
+As a result, the theorem is proved. \end{proof} Thm.~\ref{thm: unchange} provides a wide manipulative space for us to design the preconditioning operator $M$ and $S$ while preserving the steady-state distribution of $\mathbf{x}_T$ in the Langevin dynamics simultaneously. {More precisely, given a trained SGM with the sampling process described by Eq.~\eqref{eq:reverse_con}, the sampling process can be modified to Eq.~\eqref{thm: unchange} without altering the final generated distribution, provided that the step size is sufficiently small. }